 I am currently a Political Science and Environmental Studies major at Brown University.
 I find it extremely satisfying to share my passion for learning with others.
 From 2011 through 2013, I tutored middle school students in the Oakland Public School system through the Partners Program.
 From 2014 to 2015, I was employed as a private tutor for students both in middle school and in high school.
 Over the last year I have tutored international high school students online in test preparation, as well as various academic subjects.
 I have more informal teaching experience as a counselor intern naturalist at the Point Reyes Nature Science Camp as well.
 These jobs have been extremely rewarding, as I have had the opportunity to help my students better understand new concepts and form strong study habits.
 I also have learned how to explain problems and concepts in multiple ways.
 When I'm not tutoring, I love photography, playing softball, and backpacking long distance trails.

-Brown University - Current Undergrad, Political Science and Environmental Studies
+Undergraduate Degree: Brown University - Current Undergrad, Political Science and Environmental Studies

 SAT Math: 750